CYDASCOM/cakelog/README.md

 # About

-A CLI Tool to make Looking up cakephp's log more easily.
+A CLI Tool to make looking up cakephp's log more easily.

 ### Install